Arondondon/SDKprotocol/SDKProtocol.md

 #### Account

 `Account` is an abstract entity.
-It's the base class to `EthAccount` and others that are planned to be implemented to work with other blockchains on the SNET platform.
+It's the base entity to `EthAccount` and others that are planned to be implemented to work with other blockchains on the SNET platform.

 ---